 What are Cloud Regions?

 Major cloud providers divide their operations into regions for fault tolerance and localized performance benefits.
-A region is not a monolithic data center but an arbitrary geographical area where the cloud provider has a physical presence and hosts one or more clusters of data centers called availability zones (AZs).
+A region is not a single, monolithic data center; instead, it is an arbitrary geographical area where the cloud provider has a physical presence and hosts one or more clusters of data centers called availability zones (AZs).
 For example, a cloud provider may have regions located in Dallas, Texas and San Francisco, California in the United States; London, UK and Paris, France in Europe; as well as Sydney, Australia and Tokyo, Japan in Asia Pacific.

 All regions are isolated for fault tolerance but interconnected to each other and the internet via high-speed fiber optic networks.
-It is recommended to select a region and AZs closest to business operations to achieve the highest performance possible.
+It is common to select regions and AZs closest to business operations to achieve the highest performance possible.
 However, not all regions or AZs are equal, and some services may only be available in specific regions or AZs.

 Factors to Consider when Choosing a Cloud Region